anuraglowanshi007/parallax-website/README.md

-# parallax-website
+# parallax-website basic
 parallax website using HTML , CSS and javascript